mylzdev/bring-me/README.md

 # Bring Me - Multiplayer Game

 Bring Me is a mobile game where players are tasked with finding and bringing specific items to the host.
 The game features a dynamic and interactive environment driven by the Google Gemini API.
+Check out our [YouTube video](https://www.youtube.com/watch?v=dnjS-gkLxPo) to see the app in action as part of the Google Gemini API Developer competition!

 ## 🎉 Minor Release! 🎉
 We are excited to introduce the minor release of **Bring Me**, your new go-to game for fun and excitement!